yuanzhongshang/MAPLE/docs/documentation/03_MAPLE_Example.md

 The output contains:

-* **Omega**: the estimate of $\mathbf\Omega$, the off-diagonal elements of `Omega` are the intercept estimate of cross-trait LD score regression; the diagonal elements of `Omega` are the intercept estimates of single-trait LD score regressions.
+* **Omega**: the estimate of Ω, the off-diagonal elements of `Omega` are the intercept estimate of cross-trait LD score regression; the diagonal elements of `Omega` are the intercept estimates of single-trait LD score regressions.

 * **Omega.se**: the estimated matrix consists of the standard errors of the intercept estimates obtained from LD score regression.

-Users have the option to skip this step and set the estimate `Omega` of $\mathbf\Omega$ to the identity matrix if there is no confounding arising from sample structure.
+Users have the option to skip this step and set the estimate `Omega` of Ω to the identity matrix if there is no confounding arising from sample structure.

 ## Step 2: Running MAPLE

-The `MAPLE` function utilizes a scalable sampling-based algorithm to acquire calibrated $p$-values.
+The `MAPLE` function utilizes a scalable sampling-based algorithm to acquire calibrated p-values.

 ```
 #load the z-score